RichardJohnNowell/Only-Analog-secondhand-records-/README.md

          width="338" height="752" title="oa-mobile-opinions-page" id="oa-mobile-opinions-page" alt="oa-mobile-opinions-page">
     </a>
 </div>
-The OA opinions page gives a description of the technology and thoughts about only using analog formats.
+<p>The OA opinions page gives a description of the technology and thoughts about only using analog formats.
 The page is provided for casual interest and some of its views are taken from articles on the web.
 Images show a record stall that was taken by me from Payback Records.
-A picture of boxes of singles was taken by me at the Rockshop.
+A picture of boxes of singles was taken by me at the Rockshop.</p>

 ### Contact
   <!--- contact --->